mlepinski/Adv-software-design/Assignment-One/Pente.md

-You are to code an API for the two-player game of Pente
+You are to code an API for the two-player game of Pente.
+In essence your API will be providing an AI player that makes moves in Pente.
+You need not make intelligent moves, but you must make legal moves.

 You can find information about the game at the following links:
 - [Wikipedia Page](https://en.wikipedia.org/wiki/Pente)